alok-shete/http-testify/docs/components/home.md

 # HTTPtestify

-> HTTPtestify is a versatile library for testing HTTP APIs in Node.js environments.
-It provides a promise-based API inspired by Axios, allowing you to make HTTP requests, perform assertions on responses, and conduct integration testing with ease.
+> HTTPtestify is a powerful and flexible library for testing HTTP APIs in Node.js environments.
+With its promise-based API, rich feature set, and seamless integration, HTTPtestify simplifies the process of writing effective API tests, making it an essential tool for any developer's testing toolkit.

+## What it is

+HTTPtestify is a JavaScript library designed to streamline the testing of HTTP APIs in Node.js applications.
+Whether you're performing integration tests, asserting API responses, or testing complex scenarios, HTTPtestify provides the tools you need to ensure your APIs are reliable, performant, and accurate.

 ## Features